uspki/policies/certificate-policy.md

 ### 4.6.1 Circumstance for certificate renewal
 CA and Subscriber certificates issued under the policy SHALL NOT be renewed.
-On-Line Certificate Status Protocol (OCSP) Delegated responder certificates MAY be renewed.
+Online Certificate Status Protocol (OCSP) Delegated responder certificates MAY be renewed.

 ### 4.6.2 Who may request renewal
 TODO